DUI: I didn't think I'd get drunk because I was eating

 Question: I got my first DUI in Marietta and I don't know how it happened.
 I didn't think I'd get as drunk as I did.
 I was eating as I drank my beers and cocktails.
 I mean, the whole night I was drinking, at least sipping on something, but I was also eating.
 I ate chips, pickles, peanuts and bread; I always had something in my mouth.

-Since I was eating at the bars we were at, I didn't think I'd get that drunk because everyone says that as long as you're eating you won't get real buzzed and you can function fine.
+Since I was eating at the bars we were at, I didn't think I'd get that drunk because everyone says that as long as you're eating you won't get really buzzed and you can function fine.
 My mom was always drinking wine and she told me that if you are eating the alcohol won't affect you nearly as much.
-She used to drink while cleaning the house, while driving and even while playing tennis with her girlfriends.
+She used to drink while cleaning the house while driving, and even while playing tennis with her girlfriends.

 I was the designated driver so I wanted to stay mostly sober but I wanted to have some fun so I kept eating stuff, like I said, mainly bar food.
 I felt buzzed, but not bad and I felt fine to drive.